coolsun/aiven-web-analytics/README.md

 OK
 ```
 **Next steps**
+1. Add more web metrics and separate metrics by topics and consumer groups
-1. Push real-time metrics to redis and change the content
+2. Push real-time metrics to redis and change the content
-2. Push real-time metrics to influxdb and grafana for real-time tracking
+3. Push real-time metrics to influxdb and grafana for real-time tracking
-3. Push real-time metrics to elastic search for business intelligence query/search
+4. Push real-time metrics to elastic search for business intelligence query/search
-4. Integrate centralizing logging.
+5. Integrate centralized logging.
+6. Add more e2e tests

 **Credit and thanks to the following authors and code snippet**:
 1. Getting started with Aiven Kafka